HarvEX / Turbo-Sniper :: Macro Processor

 period_or_pattern : Period in seconds

-id : Example: id=123 : Scheduling a job with same id replaces the old job with that id
+id : e.g. id=123 : Scheduling a new job (or None) with same id replaces the old job with that id

 #init 777